Nimrod-Zer0/7D2D/README.md

 	</br>
 	Removed burnt forest dark smoke (haze and light smoke still there).
 	</br>
-	Adjusted Hypo/Hyper thermal Resistance of dusters, jackets, sweatshirts, and scrap, iron, steel armors. (putting on a puffer coat in desert will now raise your heat not lower it).
+	Adjusted Hypo/Hyper thermal Resistance of most wearable items. (putting on a puffer coat in desert will now raise your heat not lower it).
 	</br>
 	Burning barrels now give off heat like lit campfire does.
 	</br>